 Claude and Joyce’s fair organs were often taken round to local events in converted vans and lorry bodies, along with one of Claude’s showman’s traction engines.
-Unfortunately some of the instruments suffered from their inadequate storage but Joyce developed the organ museum at Tinkers Park with Kevin Meayers in order to better house and display the collection, this will be open on the 27th September on our open day.
-Within this building are also examples of other mechanical instruments such as music boxes and pianola’s.
-Purpose made trailers were purchased so a couple of the organs could still be taken to shows to be exhibited to a wider audience and an example of a Gavioli organ, built in 1897, which Joyce purchased in 1995 is here today for you see and listen to.
+Unfortunately some of the instruments suffered from their inadequate storage but Joyce developed the organ museum at Tinkers Park with Kevin Meayers in order to better house and display the collection.
+The organ museum building is open on all our event days.
+Within this building are also examples of other mechanical instruments such as music boxes and pianolas.
+Joyce also commissioned two purpose built trailers which allow organs to be taken to external events for exhibiting to a wider audience.

 If you have a musical ear or just like the sound of these wonderful old machines then perhaps you may be interested in getting involved by helping to play and exhibit them.